susam/spcss/README.md

 ```

 Use the following URL in the `<script>` tag to always load the latest
-version of TeXMe:
+version of SPCSS:

 ```
 https://cdn.jsdelivr.net/npm/spcss
 ```

 If you need something really easy to remember, use this URL to load the
-latest version of TeXMe:
+latest version of SPCSS:

 ```
 https://unpkg.com/spcss